 - It shall determine and define University-wide policies on academic matters, including Liberal Studies policy, admission, grading standards, and the requirements within which the several degrees may be granted.

-- Upon the resignation, retirement, or death of the President and upon a request by the Board of Regents, the Faculty Senate will designate individuals to be available for membership on any committee requested by the Board of Regents for the purpose of consultation in the selection of a nominee for President.
+- Upon the resignation, retirement, or death of the President and upon a request by the Board of Governors, the Faculty Senate will designate individuals to be available for membership on any committee requested by the Board of Governors for the purpose of consultation in the selection of a nominee for President.

 The Florida State University Faculty Senate is one of the constituent bodies of the Advisory Council of Faculty Senates of the Florida State University System.
-The ACFS maintains a website, http://www.flacfs.org/index.html.
 The Chair of the Advisory Council of Faculty Senates is a member of the Board of Governors of the State University System.